sourcegraph/handbook/content/support/p4-enablement.md

 ### Configuring Sourcegraph to sync dogfood depots

-Our [documentation](https://docs.sourcegraph.com/admin/repo/perforce) covers the requirements to sync to Sourcegraph, however for convienience it should be noted we have a user called `buildkite` on our dogfood instance who session ticket will not expire.
+Our [documentation](https://docs.sourcegraph.com/admin/repo/perforce) covers the requirements to sync to Sourcegraph, however for convienience it should be noted we have a user called `buildkite` on our dogfood instance whose session ticket will not expire.
 To generate the ticket for this account reference our shared [1Password](https://team-sourcegraph.1password.com/vaults/dnrhbauihkhjs5ag6vszsme45a/allitems/lajspc6a5valfbsh3whpcb5bp4).

 To learn more about general p4 commands checkout this resource:
 [https://www.perforce.com/perforce/doc.973/cmdguide/html/quicksta.htm](https://www.perforce.com/perforce/doc.973/cmdguide/html/quicksta.htm)